 1 banana, mashed

 1 egg beat or ~1/3 cup flaxseed egg

 1 cup almond milk (or enough for oozy mashed potato consistency

 splash of vanilla extract, repeat x4 (about 1 tablespoon)

 1/2 cup+ semi sweet chocolate chips or frozen blueberries

 Heat up oven to 350F.
-Place cupcake liners.
+Place cupcake liners (reusable silicone or unbleached environment-friendly as show here.
 Mix dry ingredients.
 Mix wet ingredients.
 Mix ’em all together.
 Fold in chocolate chips or frozen blueberries.
-Fill ice cream scoop 3/4 full and dump into cupcake liner.
-Repeat x 24.
+Fill ice cream scoop 3/4 full and empty into the cupcake liner.
+Repeat x 23.
 Bake for 35-40 minutes.
 Cool on a rack.
 Enjoy!